Research & Equity Scholarship Institute Team

 Undergraduate Research Fellow

-Heather Thorogood is an undergraduate student at San Diego State University who is pursuing a Bachelors of Science degree in Biochemistry with a minor in Weber Honors College.
-Heather is working as an Undergraduate Research Fellow with Dr. Herrera Villarreal, Dr. Rodriguez-Operana and the team at the Research and Equity Scholarship Institute on Student Trajectories in Education (RES-ISTE).
-She is part of an Undergraduate Research Program in a Bioanalytical Chemistry Lab with Dr. Forsberg at SDSU.
+Heather Thorogood was an undergraduate student at San Diego State University who recently graduated with a Bachelor of Science degree in Chemistry Emphasis in Biochemistry with a minor in Honors in Interdisciplinary Studies.
+Heather is working as an Assistant Analytical Scientist at STA Pharmaceuticals.
+The job consists of a fast paced and cGMP (Good Manufacturing Processes) environment, performing analytical testing, and coordinating with other laboratory associates.
+Furthermore, she was an Undergraduate Research Fellow that worked directly with Dr. Herrera Villarreal, Dr. Rodriguez-Operana and the team at the Research and Equity Scholarship Institute on Student Trajectories in Education (RES-ISTE).
+She participated in multiple projects and presentations that focused on STEM students’ struggles in two-year and four-year institutions, student trajectories and experiential learning.
+She was also part of an Undergraduate Research Program in a Bioanalytical Chemistry Lab with Dr. Harrison at SDSU.
 This research program is involved in analyzing biological mechanisms of gut microbiota using analytical techniques, particularly mass spectrometry (MS) based metabolomics.
 Heather used to be an Undergraduate Teacher’s Assistant for Principles of Organismal Biology Laboratory.
 She assisted students to answer questions, find organisms, keep a lab in good, clean, safe conditions, and present pre-lab lectures.
-She is involved in an honor society, National Society of Collegiate Scholars.
 Heather is Mexican/American, bilingual (Spanish and English) and has lived in Tijuana, Mexico most of her life.
 She decided to pursue her dreams in the United States.
 She is open to speak about her struggles to advance in the STEM field and how difficult it is to adapt to educational differences coming from another country.
-Finally, her research goal at RES-ISTE is to learn about Hispanic/Latinx students and their experiences, while helping them overcome any obstacles and making the university community a better place.